PostgREST/postgrest/docs/how-tos/working-with-postgresql-data-types.rst

   insert into products (id, size) values (1, '(5.0,5.0,10.0,"cm")');

-Now, you could insert values using string representation as seen in the example above.
+On one hand you can insert values using string representation.

 .. tabs::